 COVID-19 hit just as StatinTB was about to start recruiting patients

-Just as the StatinTB team was about to start recruiting in March this year, all research at the UTC was put on hold due to the coronavirus outbreak, much to the worry of the study’s Chief Principal Investigator A/Prof Friedrich Thienemann.
+Just as the StatinTB team was about to start recruiting in March this year, all research at the UTC was put on hold due to the coronavirus outbreak, much to the worry of the study’s Chief Principal Investigator Dr Friedrich Thienemann.
 It took until early July before UCT’s Human Research Ethics Committee began reviewing research projects involving TB and HIV again to make case-by-case decisions on which could resume.

 Once the StatinTB trial was given green light to start recruiting again, Dr Sandra Mukasa immediately re-connected with the trial’s two partner-clinics.
 Together, they quickly revised the initial patient recruitment process and calibrated it for the current pandemic to ensure the safety of both staff and patients.
 And they did so successfully – over the past two weeks, the first six patients have been pre-screened.